Summer Challenge July 8 – 26, 2019

 Registration for Summer Challenge 2019 will begin at 8:00 AM, February 11th and end at 5:00 PM, May 31st.
 Students must currently be 5th or 6th graders.
 Because classes fill quickly, students are allowed to indicate their 1st, 2nd, and 3rd choices during registration.
 However, students are only accepted into one class.
 Applicants need to complete the online application and submit appropriate documentation to qualify for admission to the program.
 Applications are only considered complete after documentation has been submitted.

 - Enrollment in an identified gifted/highly capable program that specifically serves highly capable students.
 Acceptable documentation is a letter of placement or report card in a gifted program or school.

 - Smarter Balanced (SBAC) scores or other standardized test (ITBS, SSAT, SCAT, CoGAT, ERB) scores in the 90th percentile or above in at least one subject area.
-For reference, the SBAC percentiles for 2018 were as follows:
+The minimum SBAC scores for tests taken the spring of 2018 are as follows:

 - Letter of recommendation from a teacher who can speak to the student’s ability to succeed in the program.
 Applicants will be prompted to provide a name and e-mail address during registration.
 The teacher recommendation form is automatically e-mailed to the instructor.

 - Previous enrollment in our Summer Challenge or Saturday Enrichment Program